Charlotte Talks: Diagnosing America's High Health Care Costs

-Makary's new book looks at what, in his view, broke the health care system, and what could be done to stitch it back together.
+Makary's book, "The Price Way Pay," which was published in the fall of 2019, looks at what, in his view, broke the health care system, and what could be done to stitch it back together.

 Dr. Marty Makary, professor of health policy, Johns Hopkins University; author of “The Price Way Pay: What Broke American Health Care – And How to Fix It” (@MartyMakary)